Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Smoothing Diffusion

-In this formula, $L_T$ is constant during the training, as it does not depend on any learnable parameters.
-Both forward and reverse processes are defined by Gaussian distributions, which allows us to compute the terms $L_0$ and $L_{t-1}$ in closed form:

-where $C_0$ and $C_{t-1}$ are constants that do not depend on parameters $\theta$.
 This implies that the most direct parameterization of $\mu_{\theta}$ is a model that predicts $\mathbf{D}_0 / \sigma_t^2$, corresponding to the posterior mean of the forward process.
-However, for practical reasons, we instead parameterize $\mu_{\theta}$ as $g_{\theta} / \sigma_t^2$ which ensures that all model outputs are scaled to have the same variance across timesteps.
+For practical reasons, we instead parameterize $\mu_{\theta}$ as $g_{\theta} / \sigma_t^2$ which ensures that all model outputs are scaled to have the same variance across timesteps.
+Also, following \citet{ddpm}, we simplify the objective by removing the scaling coefficient $2\tilde{\delta}^2\sigma_t^4$.

-Following \cite{ddpm}, we replace $L_{t-1}$ with its simplified version by removing the scaling coefficient $2\tilde{\delta}^2\sigma_t^4$, resulting in the following loss function:

 However, this loss function is challenging to optimize due to the high variance and dimensionality of $\mathbf{D}_0$.
 To address this issue, we introduce the following theorem: